-To keep your skin in prime condition, daily cleansing, moisturizing, and wearing sun protection is a must.
+To keep your skin in prime condition, daily cleansing, moisturizing, and wearing sun protection are a must.
 But there’s another step in your beauty routine that can make a noticeable difference in how your skin looks and feels, and that is, of course, exfoliation.
 What type of exfoliating product you should choose depends on your specific skin situation and personal preferences.
-But also, with a wide array of products to choose from, it can become difficult separating the good from the bad.
+But also, with a wide array of products to choose from, it can become difficult to separate the good from the bad.

 All About Exfoliating Products

 With thousands of different exfoliating products available on the market, it is important to understand the difference between each of them.
 Educating yourself on these aspects will make choosing an effective product much easier and less time-consuming.
 The primary types of exfoliating products that you will find in the beauty aisle include:

 Chemical Exfoliants – This is the most common type of exfoliator that you will find.
 Chemical exfoliants are usually liquid or cream-based substance that is applied in a gentle motion to the skin.
 The chemicals found in these exfoliators work by dissolving oils and dirt that bind dead skin cells to regular skin.
 Chemical exfoliants are often recommended to individuals with sensitive skin as physical exfoliants can cause irritation.

 Physical Exfoliants – Individuals who don’t have sensitive skin sometimes opt for a physical exfoliant.
 These exfoliating products contain physical particles that scrub dead cells away from regular skin.
 Gently scrubbing the skin with a loofah is an example of physical exfoliation, but the beauty aisle contains many products that have been specifically designed for physical exfoliation.